CloudParallax/parallax/README.md

 - **🐳 Docker Ready** - Complete containerization support
 - **📦 pnpm** - Fast, disk space efficient package manager
 - **🛠️ Make Integration** - Simplified build and development commands
+- **🔒 Built-in Middleware** - Compression, logging, recovery, and CORS support

 ## 🎯 Why Parallax?

 This starter kit addresses the need for a modern, batteries-included Go web development setup that combines the best of server-side rendering with modern frontend tooling.
-Perfect for developers who want the simplicity of Go with the interactivity of HTMX and the styling power of Tailwind CSS.
+Perfect for developers who want the performance of Fiber with the interactivity of HTMX and the styling power of Tailwind CSS.

 ## 📋 Prerequisites